-fossil gas include limitations on emissions and switching to fully renewable power low-carbon fuels by the end of 2035.
-For nuclear the energy, include criteria comprehensive safety and waste management rules
+fossil gas include

+limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
+For nuclear energy, the criteria include comprehensive safety and waste management

 Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?

-The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.2
+4 NU009-001/M84654-2091106312-94820/12 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
+As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures gas emission levels corresponding to performance.
+\For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures